 I’ve been wanting to tackle this DIY project to hide our ugly water heater for a couple of years now.
 But, because of countless roadblocks, it was put off.
 I’m so happy that my hubby pushed me to finish it!
 I’m so pleased with the results and I wanted to share with you what we did and why we had to hide our water heater.

 This post contains affiliate links.
+This means if you purchase items through any of the links provided, I will earn a small commission.
 For more information, please see my disclosure policy here.

 A Little Bit of History